 EN 367.
 Contemporary U.S. Literature (1945-Present).
-3 Credits.

 After World II, the U.S. experienced profound change, including the Atomic Age and the Cold War (and later wars on drugs and terrorism), unprecedented global travel and migration, Civil and Human Rights movements, and astonishing technological revolution.
 Engaging these seismic shifts, cultural expressions have changed as well.
-This course focuses on the late 20th- to 21 st-century writers who reimagined our world, among them Postmodernists such as Nabokov, political writers such as Kerouac, writers of color such as Morrison, and poets and innovators of form such as Plath or Anzaldua.
+This course focuses on the late 20th- to 21st-century writers who reimagined our world, among them Postmodernists such as Nabokov, political writers such as Kerouac, writers of color such as Morrison, and poets and innovators of form such as Plath or Anzaldua.
+Prerequisites: Take one 200-level English course.
+Offered: Every other year, Spring

 EN 373.
 Modernist American Poetry.
-3 Credits.

 Introduces "Modernism" and "Modernist" poetry to enable close readings of modernist forerunners Walt Whitman and Emily Dickinson and onward through the 1960s.
 Major poets include Pound, Eliot, Crane, Williams, Hughes, Stevens, Moore, Bishop, Ginsberg, Knight, Sexton and Kinnell.
 Emphasis is on applying a deepened historical sense of what Modernism was and what it now means through individual poems and across poets and poetic schools.
 Students write final long essays analyzing American modernist themes, poetic forms and cultural frames.
+Prerequisites: Take one 200-level English course.